ccclayton/DataWar/README.md

 # DataWar
 ## Currently deployed to vrdatalandscape.com
+Disclaimer: this is currently still a work in progress
 ## About this project
 Datawar (also known as VR Data Gallery) is a project developed to join together many different technologies for the web.
 It is strictly proof-of-concept, but includes a 3D VR Twitter visualization, a 3D audio equalizer,